 For the Flood Disaster Section, if "No" is answered for the first question, then it is not appropriate to answer the remaining questions.
-The responsible entity must provide an applicable FIRM Map when it is necessary to provide evidence that a project is not being locating within a Special Flood Hazard Area (SFHA).
-If a FIRM map is attached then it would be necessary to cite the appropriate year and panel number of the FIRM map.
+The responsible entity must provide an applicable FIRM Map when it is necessary to provide evidence that a project is not being located within a Special Flood Hazard Area (SFHA).
+If a FIRM map is attached, then it would be necessary to cite the appropriate year and panel number of the FIRM map.
+There may be other Flood Disaster documentation required if the project is located within the 500-year floodplain.

 If "Yes", the responsible entity must provide an applicable FIRM Map when it is necessary to provide evidence that a project is being locating within a Special Flood Hazard Area (SFHA).
-If a FIRM map is attached then it would be necessary to cite the appropriate year and panel number of the FIRM map.
+If a FIRM map is attached, then it would be necessary to cite the appropriate year and panel number of the FIRM map.
 Flood Insurance is required in order to receive HUD Funds and use those funds within the Special Flood Hazard Area.
-A copy of the flood insurance policy declaration must be kept on file in the ERR.
+For any project that requires flood insurance, contact your Program Representative for guidance.